chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/workflow.md

 ## Visual testing

-The tricky part of UI testing is that it’s not possible to verify the relevant visual details by merely evaluating code.
+The tricky part of UI testing is that it’s not possible to verify the relevant visual details with code alone.
 Visual testing bypasses this by involving a human’s judgment in a quick and focused way.

 #### Visual testing workflow